Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

 - Shutdown
 - Transition states

-We cannot directly measure “packing condition” or “true leak state” as a discrete variable.
-We infer it from patterns in the measurements.
+We cannot directly measure “packing condition” or “true leak state” as discrete variables.
+We infer them from patterns in the measurements.

 That’s exactly what HMMs are built to do.

 You don’t go from Normal → Shutdown → Normal randomly.
-Slack typically forms gradually and a leak state could persist unless corrected.
+Slack typically forms gradually, and a leak state could persist unless corrected.
 Transitions have physical constraints.

 A standard classifier treats each minute independently and basically says, "Given these inputs at 10:03, what is the state?"

-While an HMM asks a more realistic question, "Given everything we’ve observed up to now, what state are we most likely in and how likely is it to transition to another state?"
+While an HMM asks a more realistic question: "Given everything we’ve observed up to now, what state are we most likely in, and how likely is it to transition to another state?"
 That temporal dependency is critical because pipeline states persist.
 A leak doesn’t appear and disappear randomly minute to minute.
 A line doesn’t pack instantly.
 Modeling persistence reduces noise-driven false positives.

 This HMM was trained and versioned within Unity Catalog, and it took nine iterations to get the transition structure and feature engineering aligned with operational reality.

-We had to leverage things like [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to account for unit variance, and engineered features for flow relationships (ex: inflow/outflow ratio), temporal dynamics (ex: delta inflows & outflows based on a lag window), and operational flags (ex: Binary flag for inflow < 5.0 (shutdown detection)).
+We had to leverage things like [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to account for unit variance, and engineered features for flow relationships (e.g., inflow/outflow ratio), temporal dynamics (e.g., delta inflows & outflows based on a lag window), and operational flags (e.g., binary flag for inflow < 5.0 (shutdown detection)).

 ---